roomsixhu/marksimple/README.md

 ```
  'newtagname' => Rule\Newrule::class,
 ```
-newtagname like strike or sim. fix variable number in contents[?] respective capture group in `(...)`
+Newtagname like strike or sim.
+Fix variable number in contents[?] respective capture group in `(...)`.

 ## ToDos
 * numbered, and nested lists